panther-labs/panther/docs/gitbook/historical-search/example-queries.md

 ## Show VPC Flowlog activity for SSH and RDP

 Remote shells typically have a human at one end.
-During an investigation isolating sessions from SSH and RDP is often a standard activity to try to identify specific actor activity.
+During an investigation isolating sessions from SSH and RDP is often a standard procedure to try to identify specific actor activity.

 ```sql
 SELECT